Why social networks should be based on commons

 As a father of two little daughters I would like to use real child-friendly apps when they ask me to view some video for example.

 As far as I know, YouTube Kids is the least bad app.
 The app only works with Google services and a Google account (that’s evil).
 And when in use it’s obvious to see the dark-pattern design tricks nudging my kids.
-Educative content publishers for children should be aware of this and take the lead with providing content through child-friendly apps.
-It should be a clear goal for them to make BigTech absolute when it comes to raising our kids.

 Another (maybe better) way is to create a community with parents where we can aggregate and curate content for our kids through an app.